Study Abroad FAQs

 Each program offers different types of housing options.
 Typically the arrangements can include home stay, residence hall living, or an apartment style complex.
 Students will have the opportunity to learn more about housing options at information sessions and once they have been accepted into their program.

 Students are expected to bring their personal laptops to use while abroad.
 Access to computer labs, internet cafes, and libraries will vary by program.
 You are free to set up international calling on your cell phone before you leave the country, if you wish.
 Remember not all cell phones can be used internationally.
 Contact your cell phone provider to determine the cost and regulations for calling from abroad.
-Pay as you go plans are typically available overseas and easily accessible in most cities.
+Pay as you go plans (SIM cards) are typically available overseas and easily accessible in most cities.
 International calling cards are also available for purchase abroad, or can be purchased before you leave.
-Skype is also a convenient and free method for communicating with family over the internet.
 This information will also be covered during the pre-departure session for each program.

 The study abroad fee is a flat $500 charge for most international locations ($1,000 for Italy and China).
 This fee covers the administrative costs of going abroad.
 This fee is also in place of the Technology Fee, College Fee, Student Tax, and Wellness Fee which undergraduates pay each semester on campus.

-It is recommended you exchange around $50-$200 in cash before you leave the U.S. Inform your bank that you are travelling abroad.
+It is recommended you exchange around $200-300 worth in your country's currency in cash before you leave the U.S. Inform your bank that you are traveling abroad.
 This will ensure a security hold will not be placed on your account.
 Also verify your pin number will work abroad.
 ATMs accepting Visa and Mastercard are typically accessible in most cities overseas.
 ATMs are the cheapest and most accessible way to obtain cash.
 It is important to find out if international or currency conversion fees apply through your bank.

 How much money you spend will vary greatly depending on the country where you are studying abroad, currency fluctuation, and the amount of traveling and shopping you plan on doing.
 On average, students budget approximately between $2,500 and $7,000 for their personal expenses.